rgrempel/csrs-elm/src/main/elm/README.md

 by having `update` return a tuple of `(Model, Task)` or something like that.
 Those seem like two different jobs to me, so I put them in two different functions.

-Note that the `reaction` function only knows about the `Action` -- it does not have access to the model, or even the focus!
-This means that there needs to be enough data in the `Action` itself to compute the necessary reaction.
-So far, this hasn't been a problem.
-It would not be hard to give the `reaction` function read-only access to the model and/or focus, if that turns out to be needed.
+Originally, I set things up so that the `reaction` function only knew about the `Action`.
+However, this turned out to be too limiting, so now I supply the Focus as well.
+By itself, this is read-only access, except that it can construct a Task that sends a message that does an update.

 The `update` function is a little curious in that each module only gets access to the Focus that it defines -- that is, only to its own data.
 It does not